 Note: +q = positive charge and –q = negative charge

-What would the lines of force look like around two negative particles?
+Q: What would the lines of force look like around two negative particles?

-They would look like the lines around two positive particles, except the arrows would point toward, rather than away from, the negative particles.
+A: They would look like the lines around two positive particles, except the arrows would point toward, rather than away from, the negative particles.

-An electric field is a space surrounding a charged particle where the particle exerts electric force.
+- An electric field is a space surrounding a charged particle where the particle exerts electric force.

 - When charged particles are close enough to exert force on each other, their electric fields interact.
 Particles with opposite charges attract each other.
 Particles with like charges repel each other.